Science-Camp-TUI/tutorials/docs/dashboard/index.md

           as: (l, r) => ({l with name: r.GermanName, _value: l._value}),
       )
    ```
 10. The only things left to do is clarifying what data to show and to sort that data.
-We can do this by removing all columns that are unnecessary and keeping only the `name` and the `_value` columns of our `join` result `res` and sorting after that.
+We can do this by removing all columns that are unnecessary and keeping only the `name` and the `_value` columns of our `join` result `result` and sorting after that.
 Your query code should look like this.
    ```flux
       import "csv"
       import "experimental/http"